deckarep/flappy-rust/README.md

 ![Flappy Rust](https://github.com/deckarep/flappy-rust/raw/master/screenshot.gif)

+# Features

+* Music soundtrack
+* The game can be paused by pressing `P`
+* The bird bounces when jumping based on his vertical gravity and speed.
+* Particle effects with additive blending
+* All new background graphics.

 # Thoughts on the Go version vs the Rust version

 * This version's collision detection is complete and has particle effects.